Paper model: Subjects

 Because people can create their own patterns, paper models are limited only by their designers' imaginations and ability to manipulate paper into forms.
-Vehicles of all forms, from cars and cargo trucks to space shuttles, are a frequent subject of paper models, some using photo-realistic textures from their real-life counterparts for extremely fine details.
+Vehicles are a frequent subject of paper models, some using photo-realistic textures from their real-life counterparts for extremely fine details.
 Architecture models can be very simple and crude forms to very detailed models with thousands of pieces to assemble.
-The most prevalent designs are from video games, due to their popularity and ease of producing paper models.

-On the Web, enthusiasts can find hundreds of models from different designers across a wide range of subjects.
-The models include very difficult and ambitious paper projects, such as life-sized and complex creations.
 Architectural paper models are popular with model railway enthusiasts.

 Various models are used in tabletop gaming, primarily wargaming.
-Scale paper models allow for easy production of armies and buildings for use in gaming and that can be scaled up or down readily or produced as desired.
-Whether they be three-dimensional models or two-dimensional icons, players are able to personalize and modify the models to bear unique unit designations and insignias for gaming.
+Scale paper models allow for easy production of armies and buildings for use in gaming.
+Players are able to personalize the models to bear unique unit designations and insignias for gaming.